danieliniguezv/encode-bootcamp/week-3/homework-11/homework11.md

 2. Add a function to store a token URI.
 3. What would be the problem to add a function that allows to change the token URI?

-It would then be liable to point to any other URI not pointing to the stored item.
+The URI could be subject to be changed not pointing to the actual stored item.